telepresenceio/telepresence.io/DEVELOPING.md

    React web components that are shared by all versions of the docs.
    When referring to these from in a docs file, use the `@src` alias, rather than typing out a long series of `../../../../src`.
+ - `src/templates/` contains the HTML templates for generating pages from various sources (namely `doc-page.js` for generating pages from the docs markdown).

 Other:
  - `.editorconfig`: We use EditorConfig to configure text editors to